jpmckinney/validictory/docs/usage.rst

     are allowed, if a schema is provided then all additional items must match the provided schema.

+``allowedValues``
+    Used instead of ``items``.
+Provides a list of allowed values to match against a list.
+At least one value must be present.
+Allowed values include strings, numbers, lists and objects.

 ``required``
     If True, the property must be present to validate.